Caudle cup (one of four)

 John Coney produced at least seventeen caudle cups during his career.
 Of these, twelve were made for churches, including this set of four made for the church in Malden, Massachusetts, attesting to the adaptation of this domestic form for liturgical use.

 This text has been adapted from “Silver of the Americas, 1600-2000,” edited by Jeannine Falino and Gerald W.R.
 Ward, published in 2008 by the MFA.
 Complete references can be found in that publication.

-In shaded roman letters, engraved "M : C : Plate." on base above center point.
+Engraved in shaded roman letters "M : Church plate." on base below center point.

-Marked twice "IC" with an annulet between, over a fleur-de-lis, within a heart-shaped punch, once on base at center, and once on body between handles, below rim.
+Marked "I C" over a fleur-de-lis within a heart-shaped punch, on base near center point and on body between handles.

 1911, lent by the First Church in Malden to the MFA; 1991, Gift of the First Church in Malden, Congregational to the MFA.
 (Accession date: June 26, 1991)